-- Committing any assault against a police officer, peace officer, constable, firefighter, emergency treatment paramedic, teacher, school employee, or licensed healthcare professionals engaging in their occupational duties, public defenders or criminal prosecutors.
+- Committing any assault against a police officer, peace officer, constable, firefighter, emergency treatment paramedic, teacher, school employee, or licensed healthcare professionals engaging in their occupational duties, or against public defenders or criminal prosecutors.

-- Committing a misdemeanor assault while violating a valid order of protection or restraining orders.
+- Committing a misdemeanor assault while violating a valid order of protection or a restraining order.

-- Gaining control or attempting to gain control of a police officer’s firearm or other weapon.
+- Gaining control or attempting to gain control of a police officer’s firearm or other weapons.

-- Perpetrator is over 18 years old and the victim assaulted is a minor under the age of 15.
+- the perpetrator being aged 18 years or older, and the victim assaulted being a minor under the age of 15.

-- Using a deadly weapon or dangerous object to use as a weapon towards an individual.
+- Using a deadly weapon, or a dangerous object that is used as a weapon, against an individual.

-Aggravated assault is taken very seriously in Arizona and can be severely charged.
-Based on the mitigating and aggravating circumstances surrounding the assault, you could be charged with any class of felony with standard presumptive sentencing.
-The punishment could range from the least severe, a Class 6 felony of 18 months in prison, to the most severe, a Class 2 felony with up to 21 years in prison.
+Based on the mitigating (less severe) or aggravating (more severe) circumstances surrounding a felony assault, a person in Arizona could be charged with any class of felony and receive the standard presumptive sentencing for that class.
+The least severe sentence is a class 6 felony charge of 18 months in prison.
+The most severe sentence is a class 2 felony charge of up to 21 years in prison.

 Contact Coolidge Law today with any questions you may have about aggravated assault or any other criminal law needs.
 We’re here to answer your questions.
 And if you’ve been charged, we’ll give you a thorough, solid defense.